community leaders nationwide

 ... begins with our education system.
 Lead For America’s focus on education rests upon the reality that meaningful civics education and engagement is critical to cultivating adept, informed, and intentional leaders.

-Currently, our education initiatives — such as GovChallenge and Summer Fellowship — focus on building partnerships between young leaders and public institutions to get talent working on challenging problems in local governments and to empower young people to be agents of change.
+Currently, our education initiatives — such as GovChallenge and Summer Fellowship — focus on building partnerships between leaders and public institutions to get talent working on challenging problems in local governments and to empower people to be agents of change.

 "As a student, I appreciate Lead For America helping me connect with work I feel passionate about.
 They helped me cement my interests in law and government while also making an impact."

 — Fatima Taj, Summer Fellow

 "GovChallenge is a call for us to think creatively.
 It is refreshing to be challenged to think and engage my creative mental-muscle.
 It gave me the opportunity to take initiative to identify and offer a solution to a grand problem."

 “The challenge was enriching because I was able to work with some fantastic people and put forth a solution that was comprehensive, innovative, and forward-looking…Although we placed second in the competition, I feel closer to the community since working on this challenge, and I am grateful for the bonds I have forged with my colleagues.”

 The LFA Chapter system is dedicated to building stronger communities by activating student changemakers in the places where they live and study.
 These changemakers, Chapter Founders, are leaders who are committed to the community they live in and are passionate about leading their peers in initiatives that work to solve their community’s biggest challenges.
 While chapters align with LFA’s mission and earn accreditation by LFA, each chapter has the local autonomy and creativity to decide how best to serve the community beyond their campus gates.